SeqNjoy: Complete RNA-Seq workflows in your Desktop

 Figure 5.1: Homepage

-Each project is identified by a project name that you provide in the text box located at the bottom of the page, as seen in Figure 5.2.
+Each project is uniquely identified by a project name, which you provide in the text box at the bottom of the homepage (Figure 5.2).

-Once you have one or more projects created, the Available Projects area of the Homepage contains a list with the name and date of creation of your projects (Figure 5.3).
+Once you have one or more projects created, the Available Projects section of the Homepage displays a list of your projects along their creation dates (Figure 5.3).

 List of started projects